enspencer/nypl-collections/README.md

 # nypl-collections

-This will be a Ruby gem for the [New York Public Library Digital Collections API](http://api.repo.nypl.org/).
-Just got started on December 4, 2013, so check back for when it's usable, or contribute to make it happen!
+This is a Ruby gem for the [New York Public Library Digital Collections API](http://api.repo.nypl.org/).
+The methods work, but I need to write more tests and improve the documentation.
+You can contribute to make it happen!

 ## Setting Up